 Diwali in Mauritius will see the island transformed into a fairyland.
-For 5 days we celebrate the Festival of Lights which is another famous Hindu attraction.
+For 5 days we celebrate the Festival of Lights.
+You'll be dazzled by the colourful Hindu celebration.

 Diwali in Mauritius